 - Get your claim check.

 Immediately after a car accident happens, get yourself and your car to a safe place.
-Then exchange information and contact your insurance company.
+Then exchange information with the other driver and contact your insurance company.

 If you can safely do so at the scene of the accident, give your insurance company a call.
 It’s helpful to speak to someone about what you should and shouldn’t say or do, including admitting any guilt or liability, and what the next steps are.
 Be prepared to provide your name, contact information, vehicle registration, driver’s license number and a description of the incident.